gyulanemeth/bluefox.email/aws-concepts/aws-sending-rate.md

 ## Factors That Influence Sending Rate

-Your sending rate is initially low (e.g., 1 email/second in the sandbox) but can increase based on your reputation.
+Your sending rate is initially low (1 email/second in the [sandbox](/aws-concepts/aws-sandbox)) but increases when you move to **production mode** and can grow further based on your reputation.
 AWS evaluates several factors when adjusting your rate:

 - Your history of successful deliveries over time
 - Low **[bounce](/email-sending-concepts/bounce-rate)** and **[complaint](/email-sending-concepts/complaints)** rates